haileywan/stampMachine/README.md

 # stampMachine
-A ditgial stamp card app using ionic and laravel passport authentication, QR code scanner and QR code generator.
+A digital stamp card app using ionic and laravel passport authentication, QR code scanner and QR code generator.